Myanmar's Suu Kyi 'urges people not to quarrel' on visit to Rakhine

 Suu Kyi's spokesman voiced fears on Tuesday that Bangladesh could be stalling on the accord to first get millions of dollars of international aid money, an accusation a senior Bangladesh home ministry official described as outrageous.

+United Nations refugee official Volker Turk appealed for the safe, voluntary and sustainable repatriation of Rohingya.

+In a statement issued on Thursday after a two-day visit to Myanmar, Turk, the U.N.'s assistant high commissioner for refugee protection, said he hoped the UNHCR would be involved in the government's plans for voluntary repatriation.

-But the scene on Wednesday at the Naf river showed Rohingya were still ready to risk being destitute in Bangladesh, rather than stay in Myanmar in fear for their lives.
+But the scenes at the Naf river showed Rohingya were still ready to risk being destitute in Bangladesh, rather than stay in Myanmar in fear for their lives.

-(Additional reporting by Hannah McKay and Nural Islam in COX'S BAZAR, Ruma Paul in DHAKA, and Simon Lewis in Yangon; Writing by Simon Cameron-Moore; Editing by Clarence Fernandez and Nick Macfie)
+(Additional reporting by Hannah McKay and Nural Islam in COX'S BAZAR, Ruma Paul in DHAKA, and Simon Lewis in Yangon; Writing by Simon Cameron-Moore; Editing by Nick Macfie and Phil Berlowitz)